kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

 1.7 Evaluation is simplification
 --------------------------------
+* Program execution in LC corresponds to evaluating expressions by reducing them to a simpler form.
+* Reducing an expression means to apply one of the derivation rules of the language so that there are fewer possible rule applications.
 * A **redex**, or reducible expression, refers to sub-terms that can be reduced by one of the reduction rules.
 * The expression to which a redex reduces is called a **reduct**.
+* When an expression has been completely reduced, so that there are no more possible derivation rule applications, that expression is said to be in **normal form** for that rule.
-* There are multiple normal forms in the lambda calculus.
+* There are multiple normal forms in the lambda calculus, categorized by different notions of  what is considered "fully reduced" as well as the derivation rule you're reducing with.
 * Beta normal form is when you cannot beta reduce (apply lambdas to arguments) the terms any further.
 * This corresponds to a fully evaluated expression, or in programming, a fully